Line Separators for Improved Eye Tracking

 Example of tight word and line spacing:

-Example of wide word and line spacing:
+Example of wide line spacing: